damianhakert/damianhakert.github.io/source/handbook/marketing/onboarding/checklist/index.html.md

 ## Bootcamp Checklist for Training of New Marketing Team Members
 <a name="checklist"></a>

+Put instructions somewhere telling people ops to warn new team members to wait for 1Password before signing up for other accounts.

 An issue will be created for you with the following checklist.
 This list looks strange in this handbook because it is formatted to be copy-pasted.
 The topics are generally ordered by priority in which they need to be tackled,